lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 regular curves.
 Using a supersingular curve for regular elliptic curve operations would be horribly insecure.
 If you have some background in elliptic
-curves: supersingular curves have a tiny embedding degree, meaning that solving the ECDLP can easily be transformed into a (solvable) DLP.
-Most curves have large embedding degrees; you generally have to go out of your way to find a curve with a small embedding degree.
+curves: supersingular curves have a tiny embedding degree, meaning that solving the ECDLP over `F(p)` can easily be transformed into solving the DLP over `F(p^n)` where `n` is that small embedding degree.
+Most curves have large embedding degrees, meaning that solving the ECDLP directly is easier than translating it into a DLP and then solving that.
+You generally have to go out of your way to find a curve with a small embedding degree.
 That is only done in specialized systems, like for pairing-based cryptography, or, as in this case, supersingular isogeny-based Diffie-Hellman.

 Let's recap ECDH.
 Public keys are points on a curve, and secret keys are numbers.
 Alice and Bob agree on the parameters of the exchange ahead of time,